 Pamela Daniels ’59 was a Class Dean at Wellesley from 1981 to 2000.
 When she retired in May 2000, her former students, classmates, family and friends endowed the Pamela Daniels ’59 Fellowship, to be offered annually in the fall to support an original senior project.

-The Office of the Provost and Dean of the College invites applications for the 2012-2013 Pamela Daniels Fellowship.
-The Daniels Fellowship is a merit award intended to encourage the maverick spirit at Wellesley.
-It is meant to provide an opportunity for a senior to envision and carry out a piece of work that she would love to do before she graduates—a work of imagination as well as intellect, a “worthy and vivid dream project” that explores who she is as well as what she knows.
+The Office of the Provost and Dean of the College invites applications for the 2023-2024 Pamela Daniels Fellowship.
+The Pamela Daniels Fellowship is a merit award intended to encourage the maverick spirit at Wellesley.
+It is meant to provide an opportunity for a senior to envision and carry out a piece of work that she would love to do before she graduates—a work of imagination as well as intellect, a worthy and vivid dream project that explores who she is as well as what she knows.

 The fellowship project may be creative or analytic.
 It must be related to a credit-bearing Wellesley course, which may or may not be an honors project and which may or may not be in the student’s major field.
 It may be an exploration of a familiar topic from a new perspective, or it may venture into an entirely new realm.
 Whether the project entails research in a remote archive, travel into a new landscape, production of a work of art or recording the life history of a social activist, the creators of the fellowship hope that the experience will affirm the student’s identity as an intellectual or artistic risk-taker.

-Fellowships, in the amount of $3,000 each, will be awarded for the academic year 2012-2013.
+Up to six fellowships, in the amount of $3,500 each, will be awarded for the academic year 2023-2024.
 Seniors in good standing are eligible to apply.

 Seniors applying for the Daniels Fellowship should submit the following materials: